 Documentation for Section I

-When reviewing the ORSA Summary Report, the lead state analyst should consider the extent to which the above principles are present within the insurer.
+When reviewing the ORSA Summary Report, the lead state analyst should consider the extent to which the above principles are practiced by the insurer.
 In reviewing these principles, examples of various considerations are provided for each principle in the following sections.
 The intent in providing these considerations is to assist the lead state analyst in assessing the risk management framework.
 However, these considerations only highlight certain elements associated with the key principles and practices of individual insurers that may vary significantly.
 The lead state analyst should document a summary of the review of Section I by outlining key information and developing an assessment of each of the five principles set forth in the ORSA Guidance Manual using the template located in the next section of this Handbook.

 A. Risk Culture and Governance